 SPRING SESSION Acting for Ages 8-12 March 9 – April 20 9:00 am – 11:00 am Tuition $300

 Acting for Ages 13-18 March 9 – April 20 11:30 am – 1:30 pmTuition $300

-This introductory class exposes students to scripted scenes and monologues.
-Students learn memorization techniques, stage presence, listening skills and working together with a scene partner on contemporary scripted material.
+This introductory acting class exposes students to scripted scenes and monologues.
+Students learn memorization techniques, stage presence, listening skills, and working together with a scene partner on contemporary scripted material.

 Brian also directed for various regional theaters including 7 Angels Theatre Company, Saratoga Performing Arts Center, and Rubicon Theatre Company.
 For Rubicon, Brian directed the critically acclaimed world premiere of A Charles Dickens’ A Christmas Carol, A Tuna Christmas, The Sunset Limited (with Joe Spano and Tucker Smallwood), Bus Stop (5 Ovation nominations including Best Play), MASTER HAROLD… and the boys (nominated for 3 Ovation awards Including Best Play) and the World Premiere musical, Hello!
 My Baby, written and conceived by Tony-nominated, Emmy, and Golden Globe winner, Cheri Steinkellner.

 Brian served as Associate Artistic Director and the Director of Education and Outreach at Rubicon Theatre Company since 2002.
-He is the founder and program director of Rubicon’s Summer Youth Performance Program which offers theatre training intensives in acting, musical theatre, drama, Shakespeare and technical theatre.
+He is the founder and program director of Rubicon’s Summer Youth Performance Program which offers theatre training intensives in acting, musical theatre, drama, Shakespeare, and technical theatre.

 Studying the craft of acting requires a nurturing environment of total and complete support.
 In this environment, each student has the opportunity to comprehend the principles and techniques being taught at their own pace.